renaudwangler/ib-labs/msms030fr/lab6e1.md

 ## Task 4 - Track internal and external message delivery
 1. You should still be logged into LON-CL1 as the **Administrator**.
 1. The Edge browser should be open from the prior task, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Exchange admin center**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 	If you closed the Exchange admin center tab after the prior lab exercise, then in the **Microsoft 365 Admin center**, under **Admin Centers** in the left-hand navigation pane, select **Exchange**.
 1. In the **Exchange admin center**, in the left-hand navigation pane, under **mail flow**, select **message trace**.